PaperMC/docs/docs/paper/dev/misc/reading-stacktraces.md

         at java.lang.Thread.run(Thread.java:833) ~[?:?]
 ```

+-   Firstly, we can see that this certain error occurred when the `PluginEnableEvent` was being handled by the `TestPlugin`.

--   Firstly, we can see on the top line, the cause of the exception:
+-   Then we can see on the second line, the cause of the exception:
     > `java.lang.NullPointerException: Cannot invoke "Object.toString()" because "null" is null`

     This tells us that the exception was caused by a `NullPointerException`,